adrybakov/rad-tools/docs/source/tb2j_plotter.rst

     R vectors for filtering the model.

     In TB2J outputs the bond is defined by atom 1 (from) and atom 2 (to).
-    Atom 1 always located in (0, 0, 0) supercell, while atom 2 is located in
+    Atom 1 is always located in (0, 0, 0) supercell, while atom 2 is located in
     R = (i, j, k) supercell.
-This parameter tells to keep only the bonds for which atom 2 is located in one of specified R supercells.
+This parameter tells the script to keep only the bonds for which atom 2 is located in one of specified R supercells.
     In order to specify supercells provide a set of integers separated by spaces.
-They will be grouped by three to form a set of R vectors starting from the left.
+They are grouped by three starting from the left to form a set of R vectors.
 If the last group will contain 1 or 2 integers they will be ignored.

         *default* : None